-- By increasing the resolution of captured images we are decreasing the angle θ_0 and subsequently decreasing the rotational angle of the camera between two successively captured images forming the stereo panoramic images.
-For nearly the same factor as we increase (decrease) the resolution of captured images, we decrease (increase) the value of error Δl , while the reconstruction process takes more (less) time to end by nearly the same factor. - By the same factor that we increase (decrease) radius r, we increase (decrease) the (biggest possible and sensible) depth estimation l and size of error Δl .
+• By increasing the resolution of captured images we are decreasing the angle θ_0 and subsequently decreasing the rotational angle of the camera between two successively captured images forming the stereo panoramic images.
+For nearly the same factor as we increase (decrease) the resolution of captured images, we decrease (increase) the value of error Δl , while the reconstruction process takes for nearly the same factor more (less) time to end.
+We can treat the increase in resolution of captured images as a sub-pixel accuracy procedure.

+• For the same factor that we increase (decrease) radius r, we increase (decrease) the (biggest possible and sensible) depth estimation l and size of error Δl.
 If we vary the parameter r, the process of reconstruction will not be any faster or slower.
 In practice, bigger r means that we can reconstruct bigger scenes (rooms).
 The geometry of our system is adequate of reconstructing (smaller) rooms and is not suitable for reconstruction of an outdoor scene.
 This is due to the property of the system: we do not trust in the estimated depth l of far away objects on the scene were the size of the error Δl is too big.

-7.4.
-Definition of the maximal reliable depth value
+6.4.
+Definition of the maximal depth in which we trust

-In Section 7.2 we defined the minimal possible depth estimation l{\min} and maximal possible depth estimation l{\max} , but we did not write anything about the meaning of the one-pixel error in estimation of the angle θ for these two estimated depths.
-Let us examine the size of error Δl for these two estimated depths.
-We calculate Δl{\min} as an absolute value of difference between the depth l{\min} and the depth l for which the angle θ is bigger from the angle θ{\min} by the angle $\frac{\theta_0}{2}$:
+In section 6.2 we defined the minimal possible depth estimation l{\min} and maximal possible depth estimation l{\max} , but we did not write anything about the meaning of the error for a pixel in estimation of the angle θ for these two estimated depths.
+Let us examine the size of error Δl for these two estimated depths: we calculate Δl{\min} as an absolute value of difference between the depth l{\min} and the depth l for which the angle θ is bigger from the angle θ{\min} for the angle $\frac{\theta_0}{2}$:

-Similarly, we calculate the error Δl{\max} as an absolute value of difference between the depth l{\max} and the depth l for which the angle θ is smaller from the angle θ{\max} by the angle $\frac{\theta_0}{2}$:
+Similarly, we calculate the error $\Delta l{\rm max}$ as an absolute value of difference between the depth $l{\rm max}$ and the depth l for which the angle θ is smaller from the angle $\theta{\rm max}$ for the angle $\frac{\theta_0}{2}$: